Skip to main content

 Author Guidelines

-DiGeSt accepts two types of submission: Articles and "What are you reading?" book review pieces.
+DiGeSt accepts three types of submissions: Articles, Open Forum contributions and "What are you reading?" book review pieces.

 Articles